 It isn’t easy being pregnant; you should never push yourself to do things that aren’t necessary.
-Every woman treats and reacts to pregnancies a little different from one another.
-This means doing the above exercises ar your own pace and intensity.
+Every woman treats and reacts to pregnancies a little differently from one another.
+This means doing the above exercises at your own pace and intensity.
 There is no right or wrong.
 As long as you stick to the basic technique and form, you work yourself out at a level that’s effective for you.

 Okadoc now offers virtual consultation with trusted doctors and hospitals.
 Learn more here!